-'... the Convention rests implicitly upon the principle that any debate on the merits of the question, i.e. of custody rights, should take place before the competent authorities in the State where the child had its habitual residence prior to its removal: this applies as much to a removal which occurred prior to any decision on custody being taken -- in which case the violated custody rights were exercised ex lege -- as to a removal in breach of a pre-existing custody decision.'
+"the Convention rests implicitly upon the principle that any debate on the merits of the question, i.e. of custody rights, should take place before the competent authorities in the state where the child had its habitual residence prior to its removal; this applies as much to a removal which occurred prior to any decision on custody being taken - in which case the violated custody rights were exercised ex lege as to a removal in breach of a pre-existing custody decision."

 However, where no rights exist ex lege or where they have already been determined, the distinction between rights of custody and rights of access was undoubtedly intended to have meaning.
-Professor Perez-Vera, at para 65, explains it thus:
+Professor P rez-Vera in the Explanatory Report to the Convention, at pp. 444-445, para.
+65, explains it thus:

-'Although the problems which can arise from a breach of access rights, especially where the child is taken abroad by its custodian, were raised during the Fourteenth Session, the majority view was that such situations could not be put in the same category as the wrongful removal which it is sought to prevent.

-This example, and others like it where breach of access rights profoundly upsets the equilibrium established by a judicial or administrative decision, certainly demonstrates that decisions concerning the custody of children must always be open to review.
+"Although the problems which can arise from a breach of access rights, especially where the child is taken abroad by its custodian, were raised during the Fourteenth Session, the majority view was that such situations could not be put in the same category as the wrongful removals which it is sought to prevent.
+This example, and others like it where breach of access rights profoundly upsets the equilibrium established by a judicial or administrative decision, certainly demonstrates that decisions concerning the custody of children should always be open to review.
 This problem however defied all efforts of the Hague Conference to co-ordinate views thereon.
-A questionable result would have been attained had the application of the Convention, by granting the same degree of protection to custody and access rights, led ultimately to the substitution of the holders of one type of right by those who held the other.'
-(My emphasis.)
+A questionable result would have been attained had the application of the Convention, by granting the same degree of protection to custody and access rights, led ultimately to the substitution of the holders of one type of right by those who held the other."
+(Emphasis added.)

-Mr Nicholls has drawn my attention to the Vienna Convention on the Law of Treaties which came into force on 27 January 1980.
-Article 31(1) requires that-

-'a treaty shall be interpreted in good faith in accordance with the ordinary meaning to be given to the terms of the treaty in their context and in the light of its object and purpose.'

-Article 31(3)(b) also requires that 'any subsequent practice in the application of the treaty which establishes the agreement of the parties regarding its interpretation' be taken into account.
+Mr. Nicholls has drawn my attention to the Vienna Convention on the Law of Treaties (1980) (Cmnd.
+7964), which came into force on 27 January 1980.
+Article 31(1) requires that "A treaty shall be interpreted in good faith in accordance with the ordinary meaning to be given to the terms of the treaty in their context and in the light of its object and purpose."
+Article 31(3)(b) also requires that "any subsequent practice in the application of the treaty which establishes the agreement of the parties regarding its interpretation" be taken into account.

-There appears to be a consensus among most contracting states which would stretch 'rights of custody' to include a right to veto leaving the country but there is no evidence before me of a consensus taking it further than that.
-To do so would (as was pointed out in the two Canadian cases referred to earlier) entail serious inroads into those rights of custody which it was the principal object of the convention to protect.
-It could lead to considerable confusion and uncertainty, for example if a person claiming such wider rights was tempted to snatch a child back, even though the person who had taken the child away was perfectly entitled to do so.
+There appears to be a consensus among most contracting states which would stretch "rights of custody" to include a right to veto leaving the country but there is no evidence before me of a consensus taking it further than that.
+To do so would, as was pointed out in the two Canadian cases referred to earlier, entail serious inroads into those rights of custody which it was the principal object of the Hague Convention to protect.
+It could lead to considerable confusion and uncertainty, for example if a personclaiming such wider rights were tempted to snatch a child back, even though the person who had taken the child away was perfectly entitled to do so.

-There is therefore nothing in the concepts, structure and policy of the convention to suggest that the position of either of these fathers in English law should be regarded as giving them 'rights of custody' for the purpose of the convention.
+There is therefore nothing in the concepts, structure and policy of the Hague Convention to suggest that the position of either of these fathers in English law should be regarded as giving them "rights of custody" for the purpose of the Hague Convention.